-- All full-time students at the traditional campus with fewer than 60 semester hours completed must live on campus.
+- All full-time students at the main campus with fewer than 60 semester hours completed must live on campus.

-- Full-time students at the traditional campus receiving institutional scholarships/aid totaling 75 percent or more of their tuition including Presidential Scholars, Athletics Scholarships, or students receiving the Employee Education Grant (EEG)/Tuition Exchange (TE) must live on campus until they have completed 75 credit hours regardless of their parents’ or legal guardians’ address until they meet another exemption.
+- Full-time students at the main campus receiving institutional scholarships/aid totaling 75 percent or more of their tuition including Presidential Scholars, Athletics Scholarships, or students receiving the Employee Education Grant (EEG) must live on campus until they have completed 75 credit hours regardless of their parents’ or legal guardians’ address until they meet another exemption.

 - Transfer students who receive institutional scholarships/aid totaling 75 percent or more of their tuition and have achieved 60+ credit hours, but who do not meet any other exception, may request an exemption through the appeals process.

-Nontraditional students, part-time students and graduate students at the traditional campus are not required to live on campus, but may submit a request to live on campus to the Director of Residential Life.
-Housing for nontraditional, part-time and graduate students is dependent upon availability.
+Part-time students and graduate students at the main campus are not required to live on campus, but may submit a request to live on campus to the Director of Residential Life.
+Housing for part-time and graduate students is dependent upon availability.

 Exemptions to the Campus Housing Requirement:

-Full-time students at the traditional campus are exempt from the housing requirement if they meet one of the following exemptions:
+Full-time students at the main campus are exempt from the housing requirement if they meet one of the following exemptions:

 - Students who are married and/or living with a legal dependent.
 A certificate of marriage or legal document showing dependence (i.e. tax return) must be submitted in order for the exception to be granted.
 Columbia College does not offer married/family housing.